rwtodd/small_programs/fast_fibo/README.md

 ## Update: scala version

 I added a scala version, which comes out nicer even when usung `java.math.BigInteger`s due to scala's loose syntax.  (yes, I'm aware that scala's lib has wrappers)

+## Update: lisp version

+The lisp version makes use of automatic bignums, so it's very clean.
+It also uses `multiple-value-bind` in place of haskell's tuples.

 ~~~~~~
 $ go run fast_fib.go 21000